wojciech-kulik/XcodeProjectCLI/README.md

 # XcodeProjectCLI

-A fast, lightweight command-line tool for managing Xcode projects - built entirely in Swift.
+A fast, lightweight command-line tool for managing Xcode projects, built entirely in Swift.

 Easily integrate it into your development workflow or automate complex refactoring tasks with just a few commands.